BestReviews is reader-supported and may earn an affiliate commission. Details

 Inline skates come in two main varieties: soft-boot and hard-boot designs.
 Soft boots are more comfortable and better suited to beginners, while hard boots offer more control and are more durable.
 There are also inline skates designed for recreation, fitness, racing, and urban skating.
 Other factors, such as frame material and wheel size, can affect the feel and control of the skate.
 You should choose your Rollerblades based on the activities and sports in which you intend to participate.

 If well cared for, a good pair of Rollerblades can last for years.
-Continue reading to learn more about the different components in Rollerblades and the primary factors to consider when purchasing a pair of skates.

 The main factors that determine what activity a pair of inline skates is designed for are wheel size, boot material, and wheel hardness.

 Rollerblade wheels range from 2.2 inches to 5 inches.
 Larger wheels tend to be faster and smoother, while small wheels allow you to quickly accelerate, decelerate, and change direction.
 As a result, different wheel sizes correspond to different types of skates.

 Aggressive skates use wheels from 2.2 inches to 2.3 inches and are used for tricks and jumps.